 A study of human biochemistry encompassing bioenergetics; carbohydrate, protein, and lipid metabolism; the roles of vitamins and minerals in metabolism; endocrinology; and regulation of metabolic pathways.
 Three lectures and one three-hour laboratory per week.
-Prerequisite: CHEM 301 or CHEM 311.
+Prerequisite: CHEM 311.
 Tier II laboratory fee will be assessed.

-CHEM 330 Cellular Biochemistry (4)
+CHEM 330 Cellular Biochemistry (3)

 A study of cell growth and ultrastructure, chemistry of water, cellular macromolecules, enzyme mechanisms and kinetics, coenzymes and vitamins, bioenergetics, glycolysis, fermentation, electron transport, Krebs' cycle and related catabolic pathways, introduction to photosynthesis.
-Three lectures and one three-hour laboratory per week.
-Concurrent enrollment in a one-hour pre-laboratory course (CHEM 330P) is a requirement to enroll in this course.
-Prequisite: CHEM 301 or CHEM 310.
+Three lectures per week.
+To be taken concurrently with CHEM 330L.
+Prerequisite: CHEM 310 with a C- or better bioinformatics through hands-on application of these methods.
+Concurrent enrollment in a one-hour pre-laboratory lecture (CHEM 330P) is a requirement to enroll in this course.
+Designed to accompany CHEM 330.
+Prerequisite: CHEM 310 with a C- or better.
 Tier II laboratory fee will be assessed.